vertwo-oss/plite/README.md

 $router->main();
 ```

-And the final piece is the monstrosity of subclassing `PliteRouter`.
+And the final piece is the monstrosity of subclassing `WebRouter`.
 There's only one main method to implement, which is `handleRequest()`, and
 there is an "identifier" method called `getCustomLoggingPrefix()`, which
 is...just too long a method for: "Put this 'prefix' string in front of the